 Ms. Windham is a shareholder in Ray Quinney & Nebeker’s Litigation Section and the Vice Chair of the firm’s Women Lawyers Group.
 Ms. Windham practices commercial litigation involving a wide variety of legal issues.
 She specializes in securities litigation and complex fraud cases, in which she represent investors and whistleblowers, as well as industry members and unlicensed individuals who are accused of violating federal and state securities laws.
-Ms. Windham has acted as trial counsel in several notable FINRA arbitrations that resulted in multi-million dollar arbitration awards and settlements for her clients.
+Ms. Windham is currently the court-appointed receiver in a case involving an alleged $28M ponzi-scheme.
+Ms. Windham has acted as trial counsel in several notable FINRA arbitrations on behalf of claimants that resulted in multi-million dollar arbitration awards and settlements for her clients.
 She has also regularly counseled clients who are the subjects of investigation by the United States Securities & Exchange Commission (SEC), the Financial Industry Regulatory Authority (FINRA), or the Utah Division of Securities on the complex legal and business issues involved in the clients’ difficult decisions whether to settle or litigate, including potential criminal consequences.
 In that regard, Ms. Windham has assisted clients in obtaining the closure of several investigations with no regulatory action, including an investigation by the SEC of alleged insider trading.
 She has also litigated civil and criminal enforcement cases to successful results or negotiated appropriate settlements.
-Since 2012, Ms. Windham has been recognized as a Rising Star in the category of Securities Litigation by Mountain States Super Lawyers (2012-2016) and has also been voted by her peers throughout the state as one of Utah’s “Legal Elite,” as published in Utah Business Magazine (2012-2014, 2017).
-During law school, Ms. Windham spent a summer as a law clerk with the SEC.

 Ms. Windham also has a special interest and experience in complex environmental law matters.
 She has represented clients in National Environmental Policy Act (NEPA) litigation, environmental permitting and compliance, environmental remediation, and an environmental qui tam fraud case.
 Ms. Windham holds a Graduate Certificate in Environmental and Natural Resources Law from the S.J.
 Quinney College of Law.